tibbotech/wiegand-demo/README.md

 ```

 ## Notes:
-1) LEDs are temporary switched off for now
+1) LEDs configuration is placed at conf.js
 2) you can put your Wiegand Tibbit on any socket: it will be found by index#0